angular/angular/aio/content/guide/module-types.md

 You may also be interested in the following:

 * For more about NgModules, see [Organizing your app with NgModules](guide/ngmodules "Organizing your app with NgModules").
-* To learn more about the root NgModule, see [Launching an app with a root NgModule](guide/bootstrapping "Launching an app with a root NgModule").
+* To learn more about the root NgModule, see [Overview of the AppModule](guide/bootstrapping "Overview of the AppModule").
 * To learn about frequently used Angular NgModules and how to import them into your app, see [Frequently-used modules](guide/frequent-ngmodules "Frequently-used modules").
 * For a complete description of the NgModule metadata properties, see [Using the NgModule metadata](guide/ngmodule-api "Using the NgModule metadata").